artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 Archivematica uses Elasticsearch to create an index of every Archival Information Package (AIP) it creates.
 It also creates an index of any Transfer that is sent to the backlog.
-Indexes enable the search functionality from the Archival Storage tab of the Dashboard (in the case of AIPs) or the Backlog and Appraisal tabs (in the case of Transfers that were sent to the Backlog).
+Indexes enable the search functionality from the Archival Storage tab of the Dashboard (in the case of AIPs) or the Backlog tab (in the case of Transfers that were sent to the Backlog).
 Indexes contain information on every object in a Transfer or AIP.

 If a user chooses (whether in the dashboard or by configuration) to send